department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.immunization-notes.md

 | 0 | NONE |
 {:.grid}

+Note will NOT be using the SNOMED conversion as it is only partial and may not be perfect.
+So just using text.

 #### Mapping Concerns

 - codes for protocolApplied.series and translation of `series` to a code for protocolApplied -- TODO Leaf 62